Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Simulating the Galactic Bulge Time Domain Survey

 \subsubsection{Limitations and Other Discrepancies}

-The LFs for our adopted catalog in the $I$, $J$, and $H$~bands are shown in Figure \ref{fig:starcounts}.
+The LFs for our adopted catalog in the $I$, $J$, and $H$~bands are shown by the teal line in Figure \ref{fig:starcounts}.
 Our amendments to the original BGM1612 catalog were designed primarily to match the LF at dimmer magnitudes in the NIR.
 The residuals are slightly underpredicted in $H$ by 3\%, and slightly overpredicted in $J$ by 5\%, with typical scatter of 10\% in $J$ and 6\% in $H$.
-As a result of these priorities, the $I$-band LF between the two catalogs has some larger discrepancies.
+As a result of these priorities, the $I$-band LF between the two catalogs has larger discrepancies.

-Our simulated catalog overestimates the empirical LF at $I \approx 15$ and $I \approx 18$.
-The former implies that our RC has a larger spread than empirical measurements, which may be caused by the dispersion on $A_V$ ($\sigma_{A_V} = 0.1$~dex) implemented by the BGM1612 model.
-This tension may also be caused by differences in the assumed angle of the Galactic bar, which sets the distance dispersion of the RC in the Galactic bulge along a particular line of sight.
-The discrepancy at $I \approx 18$ is likely caused by our simplistic treatment of stellar multiplicity, where we assume a constant $q=0.5$ for all binary systems.
-At longer wavelengths the flux contrast between the primary and secondary systems has a weaker dependence on $q$ compared to systems with higher primary masses likely leading us to overestimate the average brightness of such systems in the $I$-band.
-In addition, binarity is anti-correlated with metallicity which may cause us to slightly overestimate the binary fraction in the bulge as a whole \citep{badenes2018,moe2019,price-whelan2020}.
-This assumption is revisited in Section \ref{sec:yield_binary}.
+For example, our simulated catalog overestimates the empirical LF at $I \approx 18$ compared to the inferred uncertainties.
+This apparent magnitude range is dominated by subgiants and G dwarf binaries, and the discrepancy likely arises from our simplistic treatment of stellar multiplicity, where we assume a constant $q=0.5$ for all binary systems.
+Because the flux contrast between the primary and secondary star in a binary system depends more strongly on $q$ at shorter wavelengths, the same residual feature is reduced in the NIR (see $J\approx18$, $H\approx 16.5$ in Figure \ref{fig:starcounts}), and therefore shouldn't have a significant impact in our simulations.
+However, this discrepancy does lead to our adopting an IMF which reduces the inferred number of G0-2 dwarfs in the bulge, which may bias our planet yield estimates in this parameter space.
+Because binary fraction is anti-correlated with metallicity, it is also possible that our model overestimates the binary fraction in the bulge as a whole \citep{badenes2018,moe2019,price-whelan2020}.
+This assumption is revisited in section \ref{sec:yield_binary}.